 Finally, the crime victim can still sue you in civil court for compensation for his or her damages.
 An order of restitution by a criminal court will not affect the victim’s right to obtain a civil judgment against you.

-Restitution Laws for Other Crimes
+Restitution Laws for Other Crimes in Pennsylvania

 Pennsylvania Criminal Code Title 18, Chapter 11, §1107 applies specifically to the victims of identity theft and hacking fraud.
 It provides that victims are entitled to compensation for the expenses they incurred investigating the fraud and litigating the matter in civil courts.
 They also may receive restitution for the efforts they made toward restoring their credit score.
 Thus, a prosecutor may ask you to pay restitution to a victim for his or her civil court and lawyer’s fees, and the costs of hiring an accountant and dealing with credit bureaus.